singer-io/tap-hubspot/README.md

 ## Configuration

 This tap requires a `config.json` which specifies details regarding [OAuth 2.0](https://developers.hubspot.com/docs/methods/oauth2/oauth2-overview) authentication, a cutoff date for syncing historical data, and an optional flag which controls collection of anonymous usage metrics.
 See [config.sample.json](config.sample.json) for an example.
+You may specify an API key instead of OAuth parameters for development purposes, as detailed below.

 To run `tap-hubspot` with the configuration file, use this command: